gocraft/web/README.md

 router.Error((*Context).Error)
 ```

-Your handler can optionally accept a pointer to their corresponding context.
+Your handler can optionally accept a pointer to its corresponding context.
 Error handlers look like this:

 ```go
 func (c *Context) Error(rw web.ResponseWriter, r *web.Request, err interface{}) {